oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab2-monitor-real-time-truck-driving/monitor-real-time-truck-driving.md

 1. Map the Private IP Address of the First Master Node to a Public IP Address.

-refer to lab4 in [Get Started with Oracle Big Data Service (non-HA)](https://apexapps.oracle.com/pls/apex/f?p=133:180:115193385491492::::wid:762)
+Refer to lab4 in [Get Started with Oracle Big Data Service (non-HA)](https://apexapps.oracle.com/pls/apex/f?p=133:180:115193385491492::::wid:762)

-In our example, we replaced the ip-address with the private IP address of our first Master node like below.
+In this example, we replaced the ip-address with the private IP address of our first Master node like below.
 ![get_first_master_node_IP](images/02_lab2_task3_step1.png)

 2. Create Ingress Security Rules (and Open Ports) for Yarn.
 In this step, you will add ingress security rules to the default security list in your cluster's VCN.
-This will allow access from anywhere on the internet to Yarn on port **`8088`**. refer to Lab1->Task1 and step 4-7. and you need to replace the **DESTINATION PORT RANGE** with **`8088`**.
+This will allow access from anywhere on the internet to Yarn on port **`8088`**.
+Refer to Lab1->Task1 and steps 4-7.
+And you need to replace the **DESTINATION PORT RANGE** with **`8088`**.
 Here are ingress rules are added to the **Default Security List**.
 ![add_security_rules_for_yarn](images/02_lab2_task3_step2.png)

-3. Get the application id of flink. in Task1 when you start flink session you will get information about the application as below:
+3. Get the application id of flink.
+In Task1 when you start flink session you will get information about the application as below:
 ![get_flink_application_id](images/02_lab2_task3_step3.png)
 copy the application id in the red circle. and remember that is you flink application id.

 4. Open Flink Dashboard in you browser. link:http://{mn0-ip}:8088/proxy/{flink-application-ip}/#/overview

-replace the **{mn0-ip}** with the public IP Address of First Master Node you were just created in step1. and replace the {flink-application-ip} with application id of flink where you get in step3
+Replace the **{mn0-ip}** with the public IP Address of First Master Node you were just created in step1.
+And replace the {flink-application-ip} with application id of flink where you get in step3

 #eg.http://138.2.85.27:8088/proxy/application_1697598756447_0008/#/overview